isabella232/offer-decisioning.en/help/get-started/using/user-interface.md

 ![](assets/duplicate-offer.png)

-## Monitoring changes to offers and offer activities {#monitoring-changes}
+##  Offers and offer activities change logs {#changes-logs}

-The Offer Library allows you to monitor any change that has been made to an offer or an offer activity.
+The Offer Library allows you to vizualise all the changes that have been made to an offer or an offer activity.
 To do this, open the offer or offer activity by clicking on its name in the **[!UICONTROL Browse]** tab, then select the **[!UICONTROL Change log]** tab.

 All the changes that have been made display in this screen, as well as the name of the user that performed the changes.